joeromero/docs/content/cartodb_js/cartodb_js.md

 # CartoDB.js - API reference

 CartoDB offers a simple unified JavaScript library called CartoDB.js that let you interact with the CartoDB service.
-This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, or access and query your raw data from a web browser; meaning, your applications just got a whole lot more powerful with a lot less code.
+This library allows you to connect to your stored visualizations, create new visualizations, add custom interaction, or access and query your raw data from a web browser.
+In other words, your applications just got a whole lot more powerful with a lot less code.

 When you add CartoDB.js to your websites you get some great new tools to make maps or power your content with data.
 Let’s take a look.